 Figure 3-2.
-Dominant current systems off the U.S. West Coast.
+Current regime of the CCE.

 Wind-driven, coastal upwelled water is another important water mass in the CCE (Checkley and Barth 2009).
 Upwelling tends to be strongest in spring in the CCE and is fueled by northwesterly winds that cause Ekman transport of water offshore and upwelling nearshore.
 Upwelled water is typically cold, saline, nutrient-rich and deoxygenated.
 Upwelled waters in the CCE are highly productive, with upwelled nutrients driving the primary productivity that serves as the base of the food web.
-However, as this organic matter sinks into deeper water it is respired, consuming oxygen in the process and leading to increasing severe seasonal hypoxia in waters off OR and WA (Christian and Ono 2019 and references therein).
+However, as this organic matter sinks into deeper water it is respired, consuming oxygen in the process, and in conjunction with climate change are leading to increasingly severe seasonal hypoxia in waters off OR and WA (Christian and Ono 2019 and references therein).